greffly/PortfolioBlog2021/src/pages/2020-10-27-no-cs-degree/index.md

 ---
-path: "/why-no-cs-degree-is-awesome"
+path: '/why-no-cs-degree-is-awesome'
-date: "2019-11-05"
+date: '2019-11-05'
-title: "Why Not Having a CS Degree is Awesome"
+title: 'Why Not Having a CS Degree is Awesome'
-slug: "cs degree"
+slug: 'cs degree'
-author: "Caitlyn Greffly"
+author: 'Caitlyn Greffly'
-description: "No matter what field you came from, youll have a unique skill set you can offer your future employer."
+description: 'No matter what field you came from, youll have a unique skill set you can offer your future employer.'
 ---

 I didn't know what I wanted to do for a career when I was 18, and I feel okay about that.
 I also shouldn't have been trusted to pick a romantic life partner at that age (sorry Steve from the pirate-themed frat party).
 It's wild to see so many job postings ask for a specific kind of degree.
 Your employer is saying that one of the requirements for the job is for you to have always wanted to do this kind of work, since you were a freshman in college and decided on your major while nursing a hangover and clutching a jar of Nutella (or was that just me?).